A Love Theologian Reviews The Shack

-As I see it, The Shack could have overcome the problem of appealing to mystery and the problem of our knowing what is loving if it had said God cannot prevent evil unilaterally.
+As I see it, The Shack could have overcome the problem of appealing to mystery and the problem of our knowing what is loving.
+It could have done so if it had said God cannot prevent evil unilaterally.
 Paul Young should consider reconceiving God’s power.

 My own work has focused on this crucial issue.
 I’ve argued for a view I call “essential kenosis,” which says God’s nature of love necessarily self-gives and other-empowers.
 Because God must love in this way, God cannot withdraw, override, or fail to provide freedom to others, including those who use that freedom to do horrific things like kill little girls.

 I’ve written about this in many places, including as the central theme of my book The Uncontrolling Love of God.
 If you can’t get the book, you might check this blog essay for the key ideas, “God Can’t.”

 To conclude, let me mention a few other parts of the movie that struck me as important.